Kiko1301/PixelQuest-2D-Platformer/README.md

-PixelQuest 2D Platformer
+PixelQuest 2D Platformer 🎮
-A thrilling 2D platformer adventure built from the ground up in Unity.
-Guide your pixelated hero through dynamic levels filled with jumps, enemies, and hidden secrets.
+A thrilling 2D platformer adventure built from the ground up in Unity 🚀.
+Guide your pixelated hero through dynamic levels filled with jumps, enemies, and hidden secrets 💎.
 This project showcases core mechanics like physics-based movement, collision detection, and collectible power-ups.
-Features
+Features 🌟

-Smooth Platforming Controls: Precise jumping, running, and double-jump mechanics for fluid gameplay.
+Smooth Platforming Controls: Precise jumping, running, and double-jump mechanics for fluid gameplay 🏃‍♂️.
-Enemy AI & Combat: Simple yet engaging foes that patrol platforms and react to the player.
+Enemy AI & Combat: Engaging foes that patrol platforms and react to the player ⚔️.
-Level Design: Procedurally inspired levels with spikes, moving platforms, and collectible gems.
+Level Design: Procedurally inspired levels with spikes, moving platforms, and collectible gems 🗺️.
-UI & Audio: Clean heads-up display for health and score, paired with retro chiptune sound effects.
+UI & Audio: Clean heads-up display for health and score, paired with retro chiptune sound effects 🎵.
-Polish Touches: Particle effects for jumps and deaths, plus a win/lose screen with restart options.
+Polish Touches: Particle effects for jumps and deaths, plus a win/lose screen with restart options ✨.

-How to Run
+How to Run 🛠️

 Prerequisites:

-Unity 2022.3 LTS or later (tested on 2023.2).
+Unity 2022.3 LTS or later (tested on 2023.2) 🖥️.
-Git installed for cloning the repo.
+Git installed for cloning the repo 📦.

 Setup:

-Clone this repository: git clone https://github.com/yourusername/PixelQuest-2D-Platformer.git Open the project in Unity Hub by selecting the cloned folder.
+Clone this repository: git clone https://github.com/yourusername/PixelQuest-2D-Platformer.git 📥 Open the project in Unity Hub by selecting the cloned folder.
 Ensure the 2D Platformer package is imported (via Window > Package Manager).

 Build & Play:

-Open the MainScene scene from the Scenes folder.
+Open the MainScene scene from the Scenes folder 🎬.
-Hit the Play button in the Unity Editor to test.
+Hit the Play button in the Unity Editor to test ▶️.
-For a standalone build: Go to File > Build Settings, select your platform (PC/Mac/WebGL), and click Build.
+For a standalone build: Go to File > Build Settings, select your platform (PC/Mac/WebGL), and click Build 🏗️.

-Project Structure
+Project Structure 📂
 PixelQuest-2D-Platformer/
--├── Assets/
+├── Assets/
--│   ├── Scripts/          # PlayerController.cs, EnemyAI.cs, etc.
+│   ├── Scripts/         # PlayerController.cs, EnemyAI.cs, etc. 🧑‍💻
--│   ├── Sprites/          # Pixel art assets for characters and environments.
+│   ├── Sprites/         # Pixel art assets for characters and environments 🎨
--│   ├── Scenes/           # MainScene.unity, Level1.unity.
+│   ├── Scenes/          # MainScene.unity, Level1.unity 🗺️
--│   ├── Prefabs/          # Reusable game objects like Player and Platforms.
+│   ├── Prefabs/         # Reusable game objects like Player and Platforms 🛠️
--│   └── Audio/            # SFX and background music.
+│   └── Audio/           # SFX and background music 🎶
--├── ProjectSettings/      # Unity project configs.
+├── ProjectSettings/     # Unity project configs ⚙️
--├── README.md             # You're reading it!
+├── README.md            # You're reading it! 📜
--└── .gitignore            # Ignores Unity temp files.
+└── .gitignore           # Ignores Unity temp files 🗑️

-Controls
+Controls 🎲

-Arrow Keys / WASD: Move left/right.
+Arrow Keys / WASD: Move left/right ⬅️➡️
-Spacebar: Jump (hold for higher leap).
+Spacebar: Jump (hold for higher leap) ⬆️
-Shift: Dash (unlocks after collecting 3 gems).
+Shift: Dash (unlocks after collecting 3 gems) 💨
-ESC: Pause menu.
+ESC: Pause menu ⏸️

-Future Plans
+Future Plans 🔮

-Add more levels with boss fights.
+Add more levels with boss fights 🦁.
-Implement save system for high scores.
+Implement save system for high scores 🏆.
-Mobile touch controls for broader playtesting.
+Mobile touch controls for broader playtesting 📱.
-Procedural level generation for endless replayability.
+Procedural level generation for endless replayability 🔄.

-Contributing
+Contributing 🤝
 This is my personal passion project, but if you'd like to collaborate:

-Fork the repo.
+Fork the repo 🍴.
-Create a feature branch (git checkout -b feature/amazing-idea).
+Create a feature branch (git checkout -b feature/amazing-idea) 🌱.
-Commit your changes (git commit -m "Add amazing idea").
+Commit your changes (git commit -m "Add amazing idea") 💾.
-Push to the branch (git push origin feature/amazing-idea).
+Push to the branch (git push origin feature/amazing-idea) 🚀.
-Open a Pull Request!
+Open a Pull Request 📬!

-Feedback welcome—issues or stars appreciated!
+Feedback welcome—issues or stars appreciated! ⭐
-License
+License 📝
 MIT License - Feel free to use, modify, and distribute.
 See LICENSE for details.
 Made with ❤️ in Unity